What will I learn?

 Section A – A range of short comprehension questions testing understanding of a storyline (55%).
 Translation of a passage from Latin to English (35%).

 Section B – Translation from English to Latin and grammar work (10%)

 Written examination 2: 1 hour 15 minutes (30%)

 A prescribed topic of Roman Civilisation.

 Are there any entry requirements?

-You must have achieved 60% or more on the end of Book I test.
-Be willing to revise regularly and work hard out of the classroom on vocabulary and grammar.
+You must be willing to revise regularly and work hard outside of the classroom on vocabulary and grammar.